Jaysmito101/ScreenCat/README.md

-# ScreenCat
+# Screen Cat

+This is your onscreen pet.

+He roams around your screen by himself just like a real cat would do!

-These are virtual pets(cats) that roam about your screen.
-You can also interact with them!
+You can interact with him too!

+## How to use?

+Just download the binary from the Releases